LennaHammer/English/EVP/out/words_adjective.md

 ## 1935. serial ## adjective [always before noun]
 /ˈsɪr.i.əl/ CRIME
 [C1]describes a person who repeatedly commits the same crime, often using the same method, or a serious crime that is committed repeatedly by one person
-- She wrote a thriller about a brutal serial killer.
+- She wrote a thriller about a brutal serial `killer`.
 - serial offenders/criminals
 - serial murder/rape